-I’m willing to bet that when you think ‘New Zealand’, Rotorua is hardly the first place that springs to mind.
-Though perhaps it should be!
-Whilst it may be small, the City has an abundance of things to do – you’ll be spoilt for choice.
+I’m willing to bet that when you think about travelling to New Zealand, Rotorua is hardly the first hotspot that springs to mind.
+But, perhaps it should be!
+Located in the Bay of Plenty region, this city may be small but it has an abundance of things to do.
 So, let’s get to the good stuff, shall we?

 If you do make the stop in Rotorua you will no doubt be wondering: Seriously, what is that smell?

 Well, my friends, that smell is exactly what the city is famous for.
 Its geothermal activity.
 Whilst each geothermal field is unique, they all come equipped with the same eggy odour.
 This whiff is due to the regular eruption of geysers, which in turn emit steam and sulphur, exuding an unappealing rotten egg type odour.
 Pee-yew.

 The city is also home to various thermal pools and bubbling mud baths… if you’re into that sort of thing!
 Sadly, we were only there for one night and weren’t able to experience these attractions first hand.
 To find out more, I suggest you click here.

 All jokes (and smell) aside, the whole place is a natural wonder and I’d never say no to visiting the hot pools at the Polynesian Spa.

 What was once the Old Bath House, is now Rotorua Museum.
 Housed in a beautifully intricate Elizabethan building, the Museum overlooks the Government Gardens.